Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 # Exploratory Data Analysis
-EDA is the statistical way of storytelling with data.
+EDA is a statistical method for telling stories with data.
 We will explore data, find patterns, and observe insights using EDA.

 ## 1. Key Metrics by Channel Type